 Tandem was sold in 2009 to Pete Kight, a successful Atlanta businessman who also owns Quivira Vineyards & Winery and Torbreck Vineyards in Australia.
 The infusion of cash will allow La Follette to buy and develop some vineyards and not worry about sales.
-He plans to focus on Pinot Noir and Chardonnay.
+He planned to focus on Pinot Noir and Chardonnay.

 His style tends to be big and bold with wines that are well-oaked and initially tannic.
 They benefit from some cellar time after release.
 La Follette calls his wines "earthy" and "savage."
 He uses only natural fermentations, basket presses, and never filters his wines.
 He uses milk tanks for fermentations which are wide and shallow, producing a thin cap and allowing gentle punch downs.